Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Methodology

-We note that many LLMs employ normalization techniques such as layer normalization~\cite{ba2016layer} or batch normalization~\cite{ioffe2015batch}, which act on activated or pre-activated outputs.
-Our approach is fundamentally different: rather than normalizing activations, it constrains the weights directly, providing a distinct mechanism for stabilizing training.
+We note that many transformer models employ normalization techniques such as layer normalization~\cite{ba2016layer, macdonald2023skip}, batch normalization~\cite{ioffe2015batch} or Jacobian normalization \cite{saratchandran2024weight, zheng2025structured, ji2025always, saratchandran2024rethinking, saratchandran2026spectral, saratchandran2025leaner} which act on activated, pre-activated outputs or the Jacobian of the network.
+Our approach is fundamentally different: it constrains the weights directly, providing a distinct mechanism for stabilizing training.

-\paragraph{Attention layer.} In this work, we focused on analyzing the behavior of the feedforward layers of an MLP under gradient ascent with cross-entropy.
-Although LLMs also contain attention layers, our experiments revealed that instability in the gradient difference method arises primarily in the feedforward layers: their weights and gradients grow far more aggressively than those of the attention layers.
+\paragraph{Attention layer.} In this study, we focused on analyzing the behavior of the feedforward layers of an MLP under gradient ascent with cross-entropy.
+Although transformer models also contain attention layers, our experiments revealed that instability in the gradient difference method arises primarily in the feedforward layers: their weights and gradients grow far more aggressively than those of the attention layers.
 Consequently, it is sufficient to constrain only the feedforward weights of the MLP blocks.
-A detailed empirical analysis of the attention layers is provided in~\cref{app:attn_ffn}.
+A detailed empirical analysis of the attention layers is provided in~\cref{app:attn_ffn}. \emph{Structural intuition.} The attention mechanism involves a $\mathrm{softmax}$ over scaled dot-products, $\mathrm{softmax}(QK^\top/\sqrt{d})$, which always produces probability weights in $[0,1]$ that sum to one.
+This structural normalization bounds the contribution of the attention output to the next-layer representation, even when $Q$ or $K$ themselves grow in norm under gradient ascent.
+In contrast, MLP feedforward blocks apply linear projections followed by unbounded activations (e.g., GeLU), providing no such structural ceiling, which is precisely why~\cref{thm:weights_gradients_explode,thm:pre_gradients_explode} are specific to feedforward layers.
+An ablation comparing MLP-only and MLP+Attention bounded adapters confirms that extending sine to attention yields negligible gains at roughly double the parameter cost (see~\cref{app:attn_ffn}).

 \paragraph{Why not full fine-tuning?} In the full fine-tuning setting, optimization is carried out directly on the pretrained weights $W$.
 Applying a bounded transformation $\phi(W)$ in this case would overwrite these weights, thereby discarding the knowledge acquired during pretraining.
 In practice, parameter-efficient approaches introduce low-rank additions that augment the model with extra parameters while leaving the original $W$ unchanged.
 This separation makes it possible to safely apply bounded parameterizations to the adapters.